Financial Assistance for Disaster Relief

-For a more in-depth guide to getting your disaster recovery fundraiser up and running, see Six Steps for Running a Successful Disaster Relief Fund.
+For a more in-depth guide to getting your disaster assistance fundraiser up and running, see Six Steps for Running a Successful Disaster Relief Fund.

 4. Reach out for help from nonprofits

-Nonprofits, faith-based organizations, and foundations also provide material and financial assistance for disaster recovery.
+Skip the loans and reach out to nonprofits, faith-based organizations, and foundations who also provide material and financial assistance for disasters.

 FEMA’s Disaster Assistance Improvement Program gives disaster survivors information, services, and a way to apply for disaster recovery assistance.
 The humanitarian travel site Raptim has a useful page showing international disaster relief organizations, including the following: